-A foot or ankle break disrupts every aspect of your life.
-That’s why Dr. Dominique Nickson, an orthopedic surgeon and foot pain expert at Next Step Orthopedics, has been fixing broken feet and ankles for the people of McKinney, Texas, and the surrounding areas for years.
-If you have persistent foot or ankle pain or suspect you may have a fracture, call or book an appointment online right away.
+A foot or ankle fracture disrupts every aspect of your life.
+That’s why Dominique Nickson, MD an orthopedic surgeon and foot pain expert at Next Step Orthopedics, has been fixing broken feet and ankles for the people of McKinney, Texas, and the surrounding areas for years.
+If you have persistent foot or ankle pain or suspect you may have a fracture, call or book an appointment online right away.request an appointment

 While it might seem pretty clear when you break your foot or ankle, it’s not always so simple.
 An impact from a heavy object landing on your foot or a fall from a great height are both obvious ways to fracture the bones in your feet.
 But stress fractures can cause the bones of the foot and ankle to crack over time.